auronen/Gothic-1-localization/.scripts/body.md

  - `G1_fonts_cp125*.mod` - these contain new fonts for each used codepage
  - `G1_fonts_chinese.mod` - contains the Chinese font + the [zFont](https://github.com/gratt-5r2/zfont) plugin
  - `G1_[lang].mod` - contains the localized scripts GOTHIC.DAT, MENU.DAT and the output unit file (OU.BIN)
+## Localized scripts
+If you want the scripts with substituted language, let me know.

 </details>